 And that’s how you make a homemade proof box!

 If the second rise takes over an hour, you may have to remove your rolls for a minute so you can reheat the water to keep your proof box nice and warm and humid.

 The streusel was my friend Brandy’s genius idea.
 She is the mind and cook behind Nutmeg Nanny, and her Amish Peanut Butter Pie uses little peanut butter and powdered sugar “nuggets.”

 She suggested I give it a try, and I was all in.

 I really love the way the nuggets bake up into sweet, slightly crunchy, peanut butter streusel.
 They’re much more delicate than regular streusel, which is made with sugar and flour.

 The peanut butter “streusel” is very easy to make in a mixer or with a hand mixer.
 Just mix up peanut butter, powdered sugar, a pinch of salt, and a tiny bit of (optional) coffee extract.

-Bake them for about 35 minutes and just look how gorgeous they are and how much they rise in the oven!
+Bake the rolls for about 35 minutes and just look how gorgeous they are and how much they rise in the oven!

 Let them cool, and then glaze them.
 You can let the glaze set up for a couple of hours, but if you can’t wait, I won’t blame you.
 I mean, look y’all.
 If these aren’t the perfect peanut butter sweet rolls, then maybe I’m in the wrong business: